5 Burger Kings in Charleston area close; operator is being sued by a lender

 A loan document shows Arbour purchased the businesses for $1.15 million from Whit-Fam Inc., and that he borrowed $100,000 from the North Charleston-based seller in September 2017.
 The money was not repaid when the promissory note came due a year later, according to a court document.

 Whit-Fam filed a lawsuit in Charleston County to collect the debt in February.
-The company requested a default judgment on April 22, saying Arbour had not formal responded to the allegations.
+The company requested a default judgment on April 22, saying Arbour had not formally responded to the allegations.

 Whit-Fam also owns the site of the shuttered Burger King in Moncks Corner.
 It filed an eviction notice with a Berkeley County court, also on April 22.